-Owners Tony & Dermot have owned and operated An Beal Bocht Cafe since 1991!
-Both Irish Immigrants, they have managed to include a touch of home in all their bars around NYC: Arlene's Grocery, the Scratcher and Le Cheile.
+Richard has owned and operated An Beal Bocht Cafe since 1991!
+An Irish Immigrant, he has managed to include a touch of home in all his bars around NYC: Arlene's Grocery, the Scratcher and Le Cheile.

-Both lovers of the arts, they have created a space at An Beal Bocht Cafe to showcase all of our local talents.
-Music, Irish and all other, Poetry, Painting & Photography and Theater.
+A lover of the arts, he has created a space at An Beal Bocht Cafe to showcase all of our local talents.
+Music; Irish and all other, Poetry, Painting & Photography and Theater.

 Our warm and friendly staff, sometimes ribald, will make sure your visit is enjoyable.
 Get to know them now because if they're not up-and-coming, they've already gone on to fame!